In order to understand parental favoritism, let’s first look at these two hypothetical scenarios:

-It depends on the unique case that one may be considering but the simplest explanation could be that ‘our evolutionary behaviors are not fixed in stone’.
+It depends on the unique case that one may be considering.
+But the simplest explanation could be that ‘our evolutionary behaviours are not fixed in stone’.
 A person can, in his lifetime, acquire beliefs that make him act opposite to what his evolutionary programming demands.

 We contain multitudes.
 We’re a product of both our genetic programming and past life experiences.
-There are numerous forces battling it out in our psyche to produce a single behavioral output.
+There are numerous forces battling it out in our psyche to produce a single behavioural output.

 The important thing to remember, however, is that no matter what the behavior, the economic principle of costs v/s benefits still holds i.e. a person will only do a behavior if its perceived benefit outweighs its perceived cost.

 It could be that the couple mentioned above, by adopting a child, is trying to save their relationship.
 Because the news of not being able to have kids can be distressing and a strain on the relationship, the couple can adopt and pretend that they have a child.